statamic/docs/content/collections/tags/cache.md

 {{ /cache }}
 ```

+> Caching will not work if you're using the `null` driver, make sure you've configured a [caching strategy](/static-caching#caching-strategies).

 ## Invalidation

 Caching is handy to speed up parts of your site, but it's not very useful unless it's able to be updated at some stage.
 Here's how